modernweb-dev/web/CONTRIBUTING.md

 To run the tests of a package, it's recommended to `cd` into the package directory and then using `npm run test` to run them.
 This way you're only running tests of that specific package.
 The project needs to have been built at least once with `npm run build` for the tests to run.

+### Adding Tests

+Any new functionality needs to include a set of tests that verify that behaviour.
+Additionally each test should run in under 100ms so that the test suite doesn't become bloated and burdensome to run.

+See [out testing philosophy](./developer-docs/testing-philosophy.md) for more information.

 ### Adding New Packages

 For all projects, the tsconfig/jsconfig configuration files are auto-generated.
 You need to add an entry to the [./workspace-packages.mjs](./workspace-packages.mjs) to let it generate a config for you.
 After adding an entry, run `npm run update:tsconfigs` to generate the files for you.